JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/basic_formatting/index.md

 ```

 Want a sneak-peak at the awesomeness in the next tutorial step?
-Give this a try, and if you're a non-Sphinx Markdown person, ask yourself how `Welcome to Sphinx Sites` got in the built page:
+Give this a try, and if you're a non-Sphinx Markdown person, ask yourself how `Welcome to Sphinx Sites` got into the built page:

 ```
 For a sexy carousel of stock photos, visit [](./index).